Overview of capability mapping

 The building blocks of an organization are often described in physical terms, such as the number of shops, warehouses or trucks.
 Sometimes the building blocks are described from a people perspective, like the number of staff, their skills or roles, or organizational structure.
 We can also describe an organization in terms of the process or the way the business works, such as the supply chain flow, or just the way customers interact with the organization's online shop.

-A capability building block is just another way to view your organization, but instead of viewing your organization from a physical, people and process perspective separately, we combine them into a single building block.
-So, a capability in its simplest form is the combined resources, capacity and abilities (people, process and physical) that describe what the organization or business does.
+A capability building block is just another way to view your organization.
+Instead of viewing your organization from a physical, people, and process perspective separately, we combine them into a single building block.
+So, a capability, in its simplest form, is the combined resources, capacity, and abilities (people, process, and physical) that describe what the organization or business does.

 For example, "Customer Service Management", "Software Development" and "Facilities Management" are all capabilities.
-Each of these capabilities can be described from a people, process and physical perspective.
-In the case of Software Development (Management) there are people like Developers and Solution Architects; processes like Agile methods; and physical like software tools used by Developers.
+These capabilities can be described from a people, process and physical perspective.
+In the case of Software Development (Management), there are people like Developers and Solution Architects, processes like Agile methods, and physical software tools used by Developers.

 When describing the capabilities of an organization or business, you can simply list them in a spreadsheet, but once you have over 20 capabilities, it becomes difficult to understand the relationships between capabilities and even harder to communicate this with your colleagues.